SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 -------  ----         -----------
 1.80     2022-07-03   Added the ability to change/set the text color (using the
                       CTRL-K hotkey).
-If desired, changing the text color can be disabled if desired, and the colors can be saved as ANSI (rather than Synchronet attribute codes) for compatibility with other BBS software & message readers.
+If desired, changing the text color can be disabled if, and the colors can be saved as ANSI (rather than Synchronet attribute codes) for compatibility with other BBS software & message readers.
 The allowColorSelection option in SlyEdit.cfg specifies
                       whether or not to allow changing text colors, and the saveColorsAsANSI option specifies whether or not to save the message colors as ANSI.
 1.79     2022-06-21   JS strict mode enabled.
 Small JS issues fixed.
 1.78     2022-06-09   Removed high-ascii characters from the SlyEdit JS files;
                       used ascii() with their numeric ASCII values instead.
 This